How Google Analytics Works

 - JavaScript code on each page of a website,

-- log files on Google's servers and
+- A data collection service on Google’s servers

 1. Google Analytics JavaScript Code

-When a visitor arrives at a page with tracking code, the code is executed by his browser.
-It collects information about the visitor's browser and computer settings, like screen resolution, operating system, etc. The script's visibility is pretty limited.
-It can typically only see what it's told.
+When a visitor arrives at a page with tracking code, the code is executed by the browser.
+It collects information about the visitor’s browser and computer settings, like screen resolution, operating system, etc. The script’s visibility is pretty limited.
+It can typically only see what it’s told.

 The script then sets a few cookies containing some basic visit information.
 These cookies determine whether it is a new or returning visitor, among other things.